 Watch a short video (5:02) about the new CRM for phones app

 The previous version of the CRM for phones app is still available in app stores, but it's now called CRM for phones - Express.

 Secure your mobile data with Microsoft Dynamics CRM for Good

 The Microsoft Dynamics CRM for Good app works with the Good Technology mobile security platform to protect your CRM data even if you lose or leave your tablet somewhere.
 For example, if you leave your tablet in a taxi cab and can't get it back right away, your CRM data is protected by Good encryption.
 If you lose your tablet, your admin can remotely wipe your CRM for Good data from your tablet.
 More information: Secure your mobile data with Microsoft Dynamics CRM for Good

 Speed up customer service with default entitlements

-Customer service agents use entitlements to verify the type of support a customer is eligible for and to provide the right level of support.
+Customer service representatives use entitlements to verify the type of support a customer is eligible for and to provide the correct level of support.
 Now service managers or admins can set an entitlement as the default entitlement for a customer.
-When an agent creates a case, the default entitlement is automatically associated with the case, saving time for the agent.
+When a rep creates a case, the default entitlement is automatically associated with the case, saving time for the rep.

-For cases where service organizations do not want entitlement terms to be deducted (a faulty part is installed, for example), service agents can also credit back entitlement terms so the customer isn't charged.
+For cases where service organizations do not want entitlement terms to be deducted (a faulty part is installed, for example), service reps can also credit back entitlement terms so the customer isn't charged.

 Define rules for creating or updating CRM records from incoming activities